 HUD Secretary's Award for Healthy Homes

 The HUD Secretary's Award for Healthy Homes highlights some of the nation's most significant work on the relationship between living environments and resident health, and lays the foundation for future healthy homes work.
 Application period opens on February 13 and is open through March 29.
-Winners will be announced at the Annual Education Conference July 9-12, 2019 in Nashville, Tennessee.
+Winners were announced at the Annual Education Conference July 9-12, 2019 in Nashville, Tennessee.